-A Tory council candidate in Portsmouth has lampooned ministers quitting over Brexit and said: 'Everyone should grow up.’
+A Tory who ran for a council seat in Portsmouth this summer has lampooned ministers quitting over Brexit and said: 'Everyone should grow up.’

 Prab Ghosh, who stood for election to Portsmouth City Council in Central Southsea ward in May, released a video on his Facebook page yesterday.